Backbase/backbase.github.io/content/posts/2024/08/08/styling-your-legacy-micro-frontends/post.md

 ### Set-up

+For a full working example, you can have a look to the [two-css-themes](https://github.com/Backbase/backbase-micro-frontends/commits/feature/two-css-themes/) branch of the backbase-micro-frontends repository.

 1. Create a `/themes` folder at the root level.
 2. Go to the newly created folder and install UI-Ang with its dependencies.
 ```bash